 There are honestly too many different designs to count, but essentially, they come in two different forms.
 The most common handle type is the typical western style found on most of the famous brands like the those produced in Germany and other parts of western Europe.
 Then there are Japanese Wa handles, which have a cylindrical shape and tend to be longer in length than the typical western handle.
 Wa handles come in a D shape or a hexagonal/octagon shape both have a very comfortable feel to them.
 Some manufacturers have begun to develop other shapes and forms like the 3D handles on the VG10 range produced by Tanaka Knives, which was developed in partnership with the Kobe Design University.
 The university used 3D modelling to map the human hand and developed a handle that would be both comfortable and suitable for professional use.

 Knife handles come in a range of different materials like various woods, plastics and bonded materials.
 For most people this is not a big concern, but if you are working in a professional kitchen you may have some restrictions or guide lines which you must abide by.
-Handles like the micarta handles on the Tojiro Senkou range of knives and the black plastic on the Güde knives are FDA and HACCP friendly.
+Handles like the micarta handles on the Tojiro Senkou range of knives and pakka wood handles like those found on Takamura knives are FDA and HACCP friendly.
 In the end handle material will affect two aspects of your purchasing decision.
 Looks and feel.

 We’re not going to get too deep into blade construction in this article, but we will write a more detailed post in the future on the subject for those interested.
 Essentially there are a couple of factors you should concern yourself with and they are the blade hardness, and whether the blade is constructed out of Stainless or Carbon Steel.